-- Because there is a mixture of contaminants, and to progeneral depiction of metals concentrations in sediment various sediment depths, a mean probably effect concequotient (mPEC-Q) is used to measure success. - The original Remedial Investigation (RI) was conducted between 1987 and 2004. - Human Health Risk Assessment identified no risk to hu Ecological Risk Assessment concluded ecological risks low. - Action was delayed due to dispute between FFA partie - Many revisions of the Feasibility Study (FS) have occuincluding input from EPA, MPCA, MDNR and USFWS. - Supplemental RI/FS accepted by MPCA and USEPA in 2021.
+- Because there is a mixture of contaminants, and to provide a general depiction of metals concentrations in sediments at various sediment depths, a mean probably effect concentration quotient (mPEC-Q) is used to measure success. - The original Remedial Investigation (RI) was conducted between 1987 and 2004. - Human Health Risk Assessment identified no risk to humans.
+Ecological Risk Assessment concluded ecological risks were low. - Action was delayed due to dispute between FFA parties. - Many revisions of the Feasibility Study (FS) have occurred including input from EPA, MPCA, MDNR and USFWS. - Supplemental RI/FS accepted by MPCA and USEPA in March 2021.
 Sent to MDNR and USFWS for review. - Available on TCAAP website.